 The CGRI questionnaire also asked respondents how well their board discussions allow for healthy dissent.
 Overall, 61 percent of participating cooperatives say their board discussions allow for healthy dissent "extremely" or "very" well.
-Perhaps not surprisingly, participating cooperatives that say their board discussions allow for healthy dissent also say their board discussions allow for healthy dissent also say their board discussions allow for healthy dissent also say their board does a better job building social and interpersonal dynamics that support governance effectiveness.
+Perhaps not surprisingly, participating cooperatives that say their board discussions allow for healthy dissent also say their board does a better job building social and interpersonal dynamics that support governance effectiveness.
 Similarly, those that say their board discussions allow for healthy dissent also say their board does a better job striking the appropriate balance between supporting and challenging the CEO.